ssmirr/appdev-chapters/hash.md

 `Symbol`s are created by starting them off with a colon.
 You don't need a closing colon, since they cannot contain spaces; Ruby can figure out where they end.

-`Symbol`s are mostly used by we, the developers, when we need to label something internally in our code.
+Whereas `String`s are usually used to contain copy for the user or input from the user, `Symbol`s are mostly used by we, the developers, when we need to label something internally in our code.
 That's why they can't contain spaces, etc; we're not going to use them to hold user input.
 Accordingly, `Symbol`s don't have as many methods for transforming their contents, like `.reverse`.

 So, that's that. `Symbol`s are lightweight strings that we, the developers, use when we need to label things.
 Let's continue.